tcb-hr/BlackBox/README.md

 The newsfeed is supplied by several data sources: our internal logistics software, instagram, and a twitter-like chat with image upload.

-The server updates the client via a websocket for a realtime chat in sigle page application..
+The server updates the client via a websocket for a realtime chat in a single page application..

 There is a local authentication and external oAuth via Google.